London |

 So as a rule maximise hot water panels, and then top up with PV panels.
 Hot water panels can also be used for space heating if combined with a thermal store of some kind, although heating seasons will be short.
 Find out why solar panels for hot water are perhaps a better option than solar panels that generate electricity.

-The above summary is very generalized, and for a true camparison of which option is the most suitable we would suggest a Life Cycle Assessment of the two panels, taking in to account site specific factors.
+The above summary is very generalized, and for a true comparison of which option is the most suitable we would suggest a Life Cycle Assessment of the two panels, taking in to account site specific factors.
 Of course Life Cycle Assessment is likely not feasible for smaller projects but for large projects or smaller projects that will be repeated, it is worth the effort to find the most sustainable solar panel.